evanmoses/nfibbonaci/README.md

-# nfibonacci
+# The Fibonacci Mahchine
-returns fibbonaci sequence to a specified number of digits
+Displays the Fibonacci sequence to a specified number of digits

 To install and run on your system
 ```